 “The Royal Canadian Family Circus’ decision to stop dragging elephants and tigers across the border and cruelly forcing them to perform meaningless tricks means that there are now no circuses featuring wild animals in Canada,” says PETA Foundation Vice President and Deputy General Counsel Delcianna Winders.
 “This is a major step in the right direction, given the suffering of wild animals in archaic acts like those formerly featured in this circus.”

-PETA—whose motto reads, in part, that “animals are not ours to use for entertainment”—points out that the Tarzan Zerbini Circus has a history of exposing elephants and the public to tuberculosis (TB), a disease carried by many captive elephants that’s highly transmissible to humans, even without direct contact.
-Three elephants used by Zerbini were previously quarantined in Ontario and removed from the country after U.S. officials alerted Canadian authorities that the animals had been in prolonged contact with one who had tested positive for TB.
+PETA—whose motto reads, in part, that “animals are not ours to use for entertainment”—points out that the Tarzan Zerbini Circus has a history of exposing elephants and the public to tuberculosis, a disease carried by many captive elephants that’s highly transmissible to humans, even without direct contact.
+Three elephants used by Zerbini were previously quarantined in Ontario and removed from the country after U.S. officials warned Canadian authorities that the animals had been in prolonged contact with one who had tested positive for tuberculosis.